 Generally, the harder the 13+ paper, the longer or more complex the passage provided for comprehension, and the shorter and fewer the questions!
-This means that 13+ papers for schools like Eton and Harrow will usually have one or more passages of text, or a poem that can be quite abstract and complex, or some combination thereof.
-The questions, though, can be worth 10 to 30 marks each.
-This means you need to think carefully about how you allocate your time…
+This means that 13+ scholarship papers for schools like Eton and Harrow will usually have one or more passages of text, or a poem that can be quite abstract and complex, or some combination thereof.
+The questions, though, can be worth from 10 to 60 marks each.
+This means you need to think carefully about how you allocate your time...

-The Eton paper will have more text to analyse and shorter questions, so it is a good idea to have some kind of strategy here, and the following tips may help:
+The Eton paper will have more text to analyse and potentially shorter questions, so it is a good idea to have some kind of strategy here, and the following tips may help:

 The 13+ Maths papers are challenging.
 Harrow has Maths papers I and II and Eton sets Maths papers A and B.

 Harrow Maths I